Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 We'll do our best to bring back as much of this as we can without blocking new functionality.
 This will come later on.

-#### Apakah saya dapat menggunakan kursor bawaan skin saya di layar menu?
+#### Apakah saya dapat menggunakan kursor milik skin saya di layar menu?

 Sehubungan dengan banyaknya permintaan yang telah kami terima, kamu akan dapat melakukan hal ini di masa yang akan datang.